apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO sample engine: release loop when not display could still be 8 loop even if not shown...
-      - either show the release loop on shift
-      - or diseable release loop in sample loop...

 - TODO convert StringStufflEngine to synth or drum engine

 - TODO multi synth, when siwtching, string not loaded...